A look at all the Broadway shows eligible for 2022 Tony Awards

-The Best Play category is likely to be one of the more competitive at the 2020 Tony Awards, as 12 plays, more than a third of the total shows eligible, are up for a nomination.
+The Best Play category is likely to be one of the more competitive at the 2020 Tony Awards, as 11 plays, approximately a third of the total shows eligible, are up for a nomination.
 One of these, Pass Over, has the distinction of being the first new show to reopen after the Broadway shutdown, becoming a symbol of the industry's return.
 Here are all the contenders for Best Play in 2022.

 Antoinette Chinonye Nwandu's play borrowed elements from Samuel Beckett's Waiting for Godot and the Book of Exodus to tell a story of two Black men wondering if that day will be different than every other day they spend on the same street corner, talking and joking.
 And sure enough, that day, a stranger comes by, and their interaction showcases the American dream and all its flaws.
 The show ran from August to October 2021.

 Chicken & Biscuits

 This new Broadway comedy by Douglas Lyons centers on the family squabbles and secrets that erupt during a funeral for the Jenkins family's patriarch.
 Norm Lewis and Cleo King starred, and the show ran from September to November 2021.
 At 27, Zhailon Levingston became the youngest-ever Black director on Broadway when he helmed Chicken & Biscuits.

 Is This A Room

 Is This A Room is a word-perfect staging of the FBI's interrogation of Reality Winner, a former intelligence specialist accused of leaking classified information to the press.
 The show had had its 2019 Off-Broadway premiere at Vineyard Theatre and played in repertory on Broadway with Dana H., which also premiered at the Vineyard in the 2019-2020 season.